xerk-dot/monero-trading-bot/README.md

 2. **BTC-XMR Correlation** - Tests for correlation between Bitcoin and Monero price movements with dynamic lag detection.
 Hypothesis: XMR may lag BTC movements due to lower liquidity and fragmented exchange availability.
 Exploits correlation inefficiencies for entry signals.

 3. **Development Activity Analysis** - Monitors GitHub repositories (Monero, Zcash, other privacy coins) tracking PRs, commits, and contributor activity to assess feature readiness and crisis management patterns that may signal upcoming price catalysts.
-Uses sentiment analysis on development activity as a leading indicator.
-Yes, this is a very noisy signal, but becomes relevant in cases like Qubit's alleged 51% attack.
+Uses sentiment analysis on development activity as a lagging indicator.
+Privacycoins have unique events like Qubit's alleged 51% attack.

 ## Repository Structure